Bigdata-HPC-Lab/ScaleQsim/readme.md

 ## Quick Start (Perlmutter@NERSC)

 ### Configuration
-ScaleQsim contains extensive hard-coded logic for performance optimization.
+ScaleQsim contains hard-coded logic.
 You must modify the source code and rebuild the project before every experiment, especially when changing variables (e.g., num_qubits = [qubit counts]).

 ### Hardware Requirements
 ScaleQsim was developed and tested only on A100-80GB GPUs (with HBM).
 Therefore, behavior on A100-40GB is not fully validated.